VasanthVanan/leet-code-challenges/README.md

 # Leet Code Challenges: Practice

-This repository contains solutions to [Leet Code](https://leetcode.com/) easy challenges.
+This repository contains solutions to [Leet Code](https://leetcode.com/) challenges based on patterns.
 Each solution is organised by its corresponding problem number.

 ### Keyword Search